kayahans/automated_qmc_workflows/README.md

 -- Requirements

     - QMCPACK and Quantum Espresso codes must be installed following their directives in the QMCPACK manual.
-Re-insallation of Quantum Espresso is especially important for pw2qmcpack.x executable that is used to convert DFT wavefunctions to QMCPACK readable format.
+    Re-installation of Quantum Espresso is especially important for pw2qmcpack.x executable that is used to convert DFT wavefunctions to QMCPACK readable format.

     - /library/ht_qmc_recipe.py must be copy pasted to /[qmcpack_home]/nexus/library directory or anywhere defined in PYTHONPATH.

 --Test